hpcleuven/iRODS-User-Training/03_VSC-PRC_Handson_User-Training.md

 ```
 In addition to the keyword arguments for irods.iRODSSession, it also accepts a txt argument.
 This specifies where the session's print output should be directed to, with the default '-' referring to stdout.

-Note that when using the VSCiRODSSession class is best practice to initiat it using the with construct to ensure that the session is cleanly terminated, even if an error occurs.
+Note that when using the VSCiRODSSession class is best practice to initiate it using the with construct to
+ensure that the session is cleanly terminated, even if an error occurs.

 The VSC-PRC library provides a number of functions grouped by functionality: